moffzilla/abx-Powershell/README.md

 	root@ubuntu_server:~/powershell/abx-powershell# zip -r --exclude=*.zip -X VRA_Powershell_vro_05.zip .

 At this point we can use the ZIP package to create an extensibility action script by importing it at vRA Log In to vRA with a user having Cloud Assembly Permissions Go to [ Cloud Assembly ]--> [ Extensibility ] --> [ Actions ] --> [ Create a New Action ] and associate to your Project

    ![New Action](https://github.com/moffzilla/abx-Powershell//blob/master/media/newAction.png)

-Instead of "Write Script", Select Import Package and import your zip file (e.g. VRA_Powershell_vro_05.zip is a pre-staged working action)
+Select "Powershell" and Instead of "Write Script", Select Import Package and import your zip file (e.g. VRA_Powershell_vro_05.zip is a pre-staged working action)

    ![importAction](https://github.com/moffzilla/abx-Powershell/n/blob/master/media/importAction.png)

-Define inputs required by the script ( see defaults below ) and define the Main Function as point of entry
+Define inputs required by the script ( see defaults below ) and define the Main Function as point of entry *handler.handler

    ![inputAction](https://github.com/moffzilla/abx-Powershell/blob/master/media/inputAction.png)